jdhitsolutions/PSScriptTools/docs/Get-ModuleCommand.md

 ```

 ### -CommandName

-Command name to search for
+Command name to search for.

 ```yaml
 Type: String